solidarychain/solidarychain-development-monorepo/packages/frontend-react/README.md

 ## Configure IP and CORS

-> if running frontend from other ip/fqdn than default `localhost:3000`, first you must configure both frontend and graphql server `.env` to your own needs, in below example we use a ip `192.168.1.133` has a example, can be a fqnd like `example.com` etc
+> if running frontend from other ip/fqdn than default `localhost:3000`, you must configure both frontend and graphql server `.env` to your own needs, both uri's must match, in below example we use a ip `192.168.1.133` has a example, but can be any valid fqnd like `example.com` etc

 ```shell
 # edit frontend .env